GemmaButcher-dev/freestyle_dance/README.md

 1. Navigate way around site easily.

-  * A clean crisp fully functioning navbar ensures this is achieved.
+  * Upon entering the site there is a  clean, crisp and fully functioning navigation bar that ensures this is achieved.
-  * There is a clear crisp footer which is the same across all pages which can be viewed [here](docs/testing/footer_screenshot.png)
+  * There is a clear and crisp footer which is the same across all pages which can be viewed [here](docs/testing/footer_screenshot.png)
-  * The use of a favicon on all pages lets the user know they are still on the correct site.
+  * The use of a favicon on all pages lets the user know they are still navigating arouund the correct site.
   * Upon submission of the contact form the submission confirmation page automtically redirects to the hompeage after 10 seconds to reduce cognitive overload.
+  * All links open in a new tab for ease of navigation.

 2. Easily follow links to signposted pages.